PatRakowicz/Scripts/README.md

-# This is somthing i do on my free time
+# This is something i do on my free time